GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ## Requirements

-* Google Cloud Platform account.
+* Google Cloud account.
 You can create one [here](https://cloud.google.com/).
 * LoRa gateway.
 * LoRaWAN device.

-## Create GCP project
+## Create a Google Cloud project

-After logging in to the GCP Console, create a new project.
+After logging in to the Cloud Console, create a new project.
 For this tutorial we will name the project `LoRa Server tutorial` with an example ID of `lora-server-tutorial`.
 After creating the project, make sure it is selected before continuing with the next steps.